Neurofibromin/bookmark-dlp/README.md

 More flags/usage info: `bookmark-dlp-.. --help`

 ## How it works
+1. The program checks for a Bookmarks.html file in its root directory.
+If not found, it searches default locations for supported browsers.
+2. It replicates the folder structure of the bookmarks bar on disk.
+3. YouTube links are extracted from the bookmarks and organized into text files.
+4. Helper scripts are generated for each folder to call yt-dlp for downloading.
+5. Optional: Provide a yt-dlp.conf file in the program root directory for advanced configurations.

+## More details
 The program first checks if a Bookmarks.html exists within its root directory/where it was called from.
 If yes, that is the input file.
 If no, default locations for some browsers (Chrome, Brave and Firefox<sup>unstable</sup> currently) are checked, to find any browser profiles with bookmarks.<br/>
 When a bookmark containing file is found or provided, the content is taken in, and the folder structure of the bookmarks bar is replicated on disk, in the root(running) directory.
 The youtube links in the given folder are written into a \${foldername}.txt file.
 Complex youtube links (not links for video, but for channels and playlists etc) are placed in a separate \${foldername}.complex.txt.<br/>